 If you see little cockroaches anywhere in your home, it is a sign that the cockroaches are breeding.
 Cockroaches produce egg sacks, known as ootheca, which often look like tiny capsules.
 Despite their small size, ootheca can carry up to 50 eggs at a time.
-It takes about a 100 days for a baby cockroach to reach adulthood, which means the number of breeding cockroaches multiples very quickly.
-As The cockroach population continues to grow dealing with cockroaches gets harder every passing day.
+It takes about 100 days for a baby cockroach to reach adulthood, which means the number of breeding cockroaches multiples very quickly.
+As The cockroach population continues to grow to deal with cockroaches gets harder every passing day.
 Infestations by cockroaches have many indicators and signs to look out for.
 If any of these signs or multiple seem familiar contact an exterminator in Hamilton right away.

 Spotting Cockroach Feces

 Another sign of infestation you will often see is cockroach feces.
 Cockroaches consume everything from food to dead skin cells.
 Cockroaches have a high metabolism, which means they leave feces on nearly every surface of your home they walk on.
 You may find feces on your counters, in your kitchen drawers, or in your cabinets.
 The feces resemble spilled pepper or brown stains.
 If you spot feces in your home, it is likely that you have a cockroach infestation.

 You might not believe it but a severe infestation can be detected by smell.
 The smell is described as being musty and is quite pungent.
 It usually takes a large infestation to produce a smell strong enough for your nose to detect.
 If you detect a dank, musty odor in your home combined with the other signs of infestation mentioned, you should call an exterminator.
 Such a large infestation is not something simply handled by store-bought baits and sprays and would need a professional to look after your problem.